IsiomaOgbuehi/FSND_CAPSTONE/README.md

 * Flask
 * Database(postgresql recommended)

+A great combination to bring to live API service for this app in a quick implementable process.

 Developers using this project should already have Python3 and pip intalled on their local machines.

 ### Backend